Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 3. The `<ChallengesNearMe/>` page<br>
 When the user goes to this page she sees a map of her area.<br>
 On the map are markers that represent locations to collect in the treasure hunt. <br>
-When the user physically moves to within 20m of the location that the marker represents, a modal pops up that gives the user some information about the point of interest, shows an image of the point of interest and displays text that tells the user what the challenge is for the location.<br>
+When the user physically moves to within 20m of the location that the marker represents, a modal pops up that gives the user some information about that point of interest, shows an image of the point of interest and displays text that tells the user what the challenge is for that location.<br>
 By coming withing 20m of the location the app deems the user to have collected the location.<br>
 The user continues to other locations and goes through the same process.<br>